The curve cone of almost complex 4-manifolds: Configurations of negative curves on rational and ruled surfaces

 The rest of the argument is exactly the same as the case of $\Sigma_h\times S^2$.
 Suppose $L$ is We only a holomorphic line bundle $L$ of degree $2k-1$.
 The section $S_{-k}=\mathbb P(L\oplus 0)$ is in the class $U-kT$. \end{proof}

 \begin{remark} Notice that the Seiberg-Witten invariant calculation shows that there is a curve in class $aU+bT$, $a,b>0$ (let us focus on the trivial bundle case here, similar for the nontrivial bundle case), if and only if $ab+b+a-ah\ge 0$.
-This implies the closure of curve cone is still the $U-T$ plane.
+This implies the closure of the curve cone always contains the first quadrant of the $U-T$ plane.
 However, it is intriguing to see whether there is a generic complex structure in the sense that only curve classes are the Seiberg-Witten non-trivial classes. \end{remark}

 We now give an interpretation of the example in \cite{CP}.
 Consider the nontrivial $S^2$ bundle over $T^2$.
 The classes $U$ and $T$ have the same meaning as above.
 Then the canonical class $K=-2U+T$.
 Consider the class $-2K$, it is the class of a square zero torus and its Seiberg-Witten dimension is $0$.
-Hence, generically we only have a unique $J$-holomorphic curve in this class.
+Hence, generically we only have finitely many $J$-holomorphic curve in this class ($|SW(-2K)|=5$).
 The key observation of \cite{CP} is this is not true for complex structures: for any complex structures, there is always a $J$-holomorphic tori in class $-2K$ passing through any given point.
 Hence, after one blow-up at any point, we have a $-1$ $J$-holomorphic torus (possibly reducible) in class $4U-2T-E$.
 Notice its Seiberg-Witten dimension is negative, so generically there is no curve in this class.

 It is interesting to see that if we blow down along the other $-1$ curve, the one in class $T-E$, we will have $S^2\times T^2$.
 The curve class is $4U+T$ in it (now our $U^2=0$), which is a genus $4$ class.
 Since the previous class in one point blow-up is represented as $4U+T-3E$ in our new basis, it implies every point is a triple point of a holomorphic curve in class $4U+T$ for any complex structures, which is of course not a generic phenomenon.